The Pigeon's Official Contributor Guidelines

 Once your draft is submitted, you and your editor will work together to polish your piece.
 This may take multiple rounds of edits before you are both satisfied with the final product.
 Your article will then enter internal rounds of editing for style and grammar before being scheduled for publication.

 Please note that the process of editing a long-form article is typically more involved than the process for shorter, less narrative pieces.
 While our editorial team will work with you to preserve your voice, we may ask that you change the structure, tone, or style of your piece to match our standards.
+This is standard for most publications.

 Interviewing your sources for The Pigeon